 - Transfer Services will contact transfer students who need to take the Mathematics Placement Assessment.
 Please contact transferservices@monmouth.edu if you feel you were asked to take the assessment in error.

 You cannot fail the placement assessment!
-The results are used to identify the appropriate mathematics class that is in the best interest for you and your major.
+The results are not meant to determine if you “pass” or “fail”.
+They are only used to identify the appropriate mathematics class that is in the best interest for you and your major.

-Students who score level 1 out of 4 will be placed in a developmental math course (MA-050), which will assist them in improving their math skills.
+Students who score level 1 will be placed in a developmental math course (MA-050), which will assist them in improving their math skills.
 Our goal is to ensure you have the tools needed to be successful in your required math courses.

 Yes!
 Some major sequence charts do not show a mathematics course in the first semester or first year.
 However, based on your placement level, you may be required to take a prerequisite mathematics class.
 We recommend not putting off taking your mathematics class for too long to avoid forgetting your skills.